JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 He's offering a world of abundance and flourishing.

+## A vision: An Open world (is possible and better)

+An Open world = all public information is open
+... and private information stays private.

 # Day 2 - Afternoon - Part 2
 # Day 2 - Takeaways